saiveen1/CsgoInternal/README.md

 # CsgoInternal
-Csgo internal hack without SDK(Just the entitylist struct, but it doesn't matter).
+Csgo internal hack without source SDK and any other things.(Just the entitylist struct, but it doesn't matter, you can just delete it).

 For beginners to learn the game hacking.